dgud/wings/README-20.txt

 --- 2.0.4 ----------------------------------------------------------------------

-- Further updates of the German translataion by Roy.
+- Further updates of the German translation by Roy.
 [Björn Gustavsson]

 - Improved connect cut command to work in more cases [dgud]